Introduction to environmental impact assessments

 Overview of the process

-The process established by the EE Act has four stages:
+The environment impact assessment process established by the EE Act has four stages:

 - Decision about whether an environment effects statement is required;